What is Blackboard Drive?

 - In the "Search programs and files" search box type "dxdiag", as shown in Figure 1 below, and press the Enter key.

 - The DirectX Diagnostic Tool window will open.
-In the System Information section on
+In the System tab section, the third

 Now that you know which operating system you have installed, please use the Download links below to download the installation package and the Install Instruction links that provide installation instructions for the Blackboard Drive package that is correct for your system.
 As always, if you have any questions regarding this please contact the Technology Assistance Center.